 TechSmith Camtasia Video Editor

 TechSmith Camtasia is available to all SDSU faculty and staff.
-To obtain a license, please complete the ETS Software Request Form.
+To obtain a license, please complete the Software Request Form.

 Mediasite Automated Course Capture